Gabriella Cuevas

-Gabriella Elizabeth Cuevas Reyes (born 15 August 1993) is an American-born Dominican footballer who plays as a centre back for Finnish Kansallinen Liiga club Kuopion Palloseura and the Dominican Republic women's national team.
+Gabriella Elizabeth Cuevas Reyes (born 15 August 1993) is a footballer who plays as a centre-back for Costa Rican Women's Premier Division club Alajuelense.
+Born in the United States, she plays for the Dominican Republic women's national team.

 Early life

 Cuevas was raised in Wayne, New Jersey to a Colombian father and a Dominican mother.

 High school and college career

 Cuevas has attended the Immaculate Heart Academy in Washington Township, Bergen County, New Jersey; the University of Connecticut in Storrs, Connecticut and the Monmouth University in West Long Branch, New Jersey.

 Club career

 Cuevas has played for FC Kiryat Gat and FC Ramat HaSharon in Israel and for KuPS in Finland.

 International career

 Cuevas made her senior debut for the Dominican Republic on 22 October 2021, starting in a 3–0 friendly home win over Bolivia.